-(d) Initial Listing Regulatory Halt.
-The Exchange may declare a regulatory halt in a security that is the subject of an initial pricing on the Exchange of a security that has not been listed on a national securities exchange or traded in the over-the-counter market pursuant to FINRA Form 211 immediately prior to the initial pricing.
-This regulatory halt will be terminated when the DMM opens the security.

-(e) Equipment Changeover.-The Exchange has established a non-regulatory trading halt condition designated as "Equipment Changeover".
+- (d) Initial Public Offerings.
+The Exchange may declare a regulatory halt in a security that is the subject of: - (1) an initial public offering on the Exchange; or - (2) an initial pricing on the Exchange of a security that has not been listed on a national securities exchange or traded in the over-the-counter market pursuant to FINRA Form 211 immediately prior to the initial pricing. - (e) Equipment Changeover.-The Exchange has established a non-regulatory trading halt condition designated as "Equipment Changeover".